leilafaez/tech-test-interview/plan.md

 4. build the  components
 5. pass props to components

+# git setup
-# Commit and push Changes
+1. Commit and push Changes

+# test